hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   In certain rare cases, this might actually end up making the resulting disks slightly larger.
 If you find this to be the case, you can disable compaction using this configuration value.

-* `ssh_host` (string) - Hostname or IP address of the host.
-By default, DHCP is used to connect to the host and this field is not used.

-* `ssh_key_path` (string) - Path to a private key to use for authenticating with SSH.
-By default this is not set (key-based auth won't be used).
-  The associated public key is expected to already be configured on the VM being prepared by some other process (kickstart, etc.).

-* `ssh_password` (string) - The password for `ssh_username` to use to
-  authenticate with SSH.
-By default this is the empty string.

-* `ssh_port` (integer) - The port that SSH will listen on within the virtual machine.
-By default this is 22.

-* `ssh_skip_request_pty` (boolean) - If true, a pty will not be requested as part of the SSH connection.
-By default, this is "false", so a pty _will_ be requested.

-* `ssh_wait_timeout` (string) - The duration to wait for SSH to become available.
-By default this is "20m", or 20 minutes.
-Note that this should be quite long since the timer begins as soon as the virtual machine is booted.

 * `tools_upload_flavor` (string) - The flavor of the VMware Tools ISO to upload into the VM.
 Valid values are "darwin", "linux", and "windows".